Japan regional banks face further delays in merger plans

-Last year, the largest banking group on the island of Kyushu, Fukuoka Financial Group Inc, said it wanted to buy local rival Eighteenth Bank.
+Last year, the largest banking group on the island of Kyushu, Fukuoka Financial Group Inc (8354.T), said it wanted to buy local rival Eighteenth Bank (8396.T).
 It intended to merge it with Shinwa Bank, which it already controlled.

 But Japan's Fair Trade Commission objected because the merged entity would control an unprecedented level of about 70 percent of loans in Nagasaki prefecture.
 The FTC argued the merger would undermine competition and lead to higher interest rates, poorer service and branch closures in remote areas.